 John has been a whole blood donor since secondary school and is now a member of the 100+ donations club.
 He is a regular presenter at secondary school careers evening promoting professional engineering as a career.
 He is enthusiastic about the positive impact future engineering development will have on society and on the natural environment.

-John is a husband and proud father of four children: Katie (25), Ben (18), and Thomas and Matthew (14).
-Ben is following in John’s footsteps and beginning his BE (Mech) in 2017.
+John is a husband and proud father of four children: Katie (27), Ben (20), and Thomas and Matthew (16).
+Ben is following in John’s footsteps and is studying engineering.

 - A member of the Dyslexia Foundation of New Zealand